directive0/picorderOS/README.md

 For further information on hardware please visit the [Wiki](https://squaredwave.com/wiki/index.php?title=PicorderOS)

 ## Requirements:

+PicorderOS was written to be run on a Raspberry Pi (of any kind) running Raspberry Pi OS - Legacy.

 Depending on hardware configuration picorderOS can use a number of existing third party libraries to communicate with i2c sensors.
 At present only a few sensors are currently officially supported like

 - The [Sensehat](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/2) using the [sensehat library](https://pythonhosted.org/sense-hat/)